 Other commonly used agroecological practices include crop rotation and the use of “green manures” (fallow crops grown to provide nutrients and rest for the soil), and observance of moon calendars to decide when to plant and harvest.

-Healthy food production and organised solidarity
+Healthy food production in Uruguay and organised solidarity

 The over 30 local groups in the Seeds Network distribute and sell their products on a weekly basis, in some cases even daily, at neighbourhood street fairs and local markets.